 10. Try something stronger.

 Paint thinner, nail polish remover, and other solvent-based solutions should be used sparingly, and only as a last resort.
 Because of their capacity to remove paint, carefully apply a small amount of the liquid to a cotton swab, and dab gently directly on the scuff mark, until you’ve achieved the desired result.

-If you find yourself overwhelmed with your housecleaning To Do list,contact your local Molly Maid or call (800) 654-9647.Weofferflexible cleaning programs and can work with you to create a custom cleaning plan that not only fits your schedule – but your budget and specific cleaning needs as well!
+If you find yourself overwhelmed with your housecleaning To Do list, we invite you to contact your local Molly Maid.
+We offer flexible cleaning programs and can work with you to create a custom cleaning plan that not only fits your schedule — but your budget and specific cleaning needs as well!